From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Related Work

-First, the adjudication of user reports can vary widely across systems.
-Some platforms rely on human moderators to review reports and make final decisions~\cite{roberts2016commercial, FacebookLabor}, while others use automated moderation systems to prioritize reports or assist human reviewers~\cite{halfaker2020ores, koshy2024venire}.
-In the extreme, user reports may simply serve as input for automated algorithms—for example, the end-to-end encrypted (E2EE) platform Signal only prompts a humanity check after an account has been reported multiple times~\cite{signalreporting}.
-While automation can be effective in addressing clear-cut cases of harassment, our work focuses on how human moderators investigate more complex and context-dependent reports.
+Once potentially abusive content is detected, how it is handled can also vary widely, ranging from fully automated enforcement to manual review by human moderators.
+On one end of this spectrum, automated systems may determine whether flagged content should be immediately removed or hidden~\cite{horta2023automated, FacebookAlgorithm, gorwa2020algorithmic}.
+User reports may also be used as inputs to automated systems.
+For example, on the E2EE platform Signal, a ``humanity check'' is triggered after multiple reports against an account~\cite{signalreporting}.
+On the other end, human moderators continue to play an important role in reviewing flagged content and making final decisions~\cite{roberts2016commercial, FacebookLabor}, although automated systems may assist in triaging content or offering recommendations~\cite{halfaker2020ores, koshy2024venire}. \textit{While automation can be effective in addressing clear-cut cases, our work focuses on how human moderators investigate more complex user reports.}